 L = Latitude of our dead reckoning position.

-Hc = Calculated height of our dead reckoning position
+Hc = Calculated altitude of our dead reckoning position

-What to do with the calculated height?
+What to do with the calculated altitude?
 See the Principles Step 4

 A very interesting site is the NOAA sun calculator